JNRowe/hubugs/CONTRIBUTING.rst

 Contributing
 ============

-Pull requests are most welcome, but I'd appreciate it if you could follow the guidelines below to make it easier to integrate your changes.
+Pull requests are most welcome, but I’d appreciate it if you could follow the guidelines below to make it easier to integrate your changes.
 These are guidelines however, and as such can be broken if the need arises or you just want to convince me that your style is better.